kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

     RollingUpdateStatefulSetStrategyType StatefulSetUpdateStrategyType = "RollingUpdate"
     // OnDeleteStatefulSetStrategyType indicates that pods in a StatefulSet will only be updated when manually deleted OnDeleteStatefulSetStrategyType StatefulSetUpdateStrategyType = "OnDelete"
-    // RecreateStatefulSetStrategyType indicates that all pods will be deleted before new ones are created RecreateStatefulSetStrategyType StatefulSetUpdateStrategyType = "Recreate" )
+    // RecreateStatefulSetStrategyType indicates that all pods will be fully terminated before new ones are created RecreateStatefulSetStrategyType StatefulSetUpdateStrategyType = "Recreate" )
 ```